SunLiveMatrix/Portfolio-With-CMS/README.md

 because in codux our app runs inside an iframe we have to use a [`memory router`](https://reactrouter.com/en/main/routers/create-memory-router) instead of a [`browser router`](https://reactrouter.com/en/main/routers/create-browser-router) in the real `App`
-but we can and should use the real [routes](packages/client/src/router/routes.tsx) for page boards. for simple component boards we still should provide a router context, otherwise, if there is a `Link` in the component it will throw an error. but we don't use real routes, we add a fake route pointing to the component we want to render in the board.
+but we can and should use the real [routes](packages/client/src/router/routes.tsx) for page boards. for simple component boards we still should provide a router context, otherwise, if there is a `Link` in the component it will throw an error. but we don't use real routes, we add a Promise route pointing to the component we want to render in the board.

 #### data